 City, county and state agencies can arrange for low-cost or free local transportation for people who are disabled.
 For more information on these services, contact your city, county or state transportation department.

 Some organizations offer air travel if you have to travel far from home for treatment.
 The programs listed here (except where noted) cover the cost of travel for you and a caregiver.

 If your hospital or treatment center is far from home, there may be times when you and/or your family need to find overnight lodging.
 Many hospitals and treatment centers can arrange a discount rate at a nearby hotel or motel.
-The American Cancer Society has a number of Hope Lodges that provide lodging for families during cancer treatments.
-To find out if there is a Hope Lodge near your hospital or treatment center, call 800-ACS-2345 (800-227-2345) or visit www.cancer.org.
+The organizations below may also be helpful.

 American Cancer Society - Hope Lodge Provides lodging for families during cancer treatments.
 800-227-2345 www.cancer.org/

 Sisters Network Inc. Provides lodging for patients during breast cancer treatments. www.sistersnetworkinc.org/programs.html

 Getting to and from treatment can be hard if children or elderly family members rely on you to take care of them.
 If you need help with child care or elder care, there are resources that can help.
 Family and friends often want to help, but do not know how, this is one way they can help you.

 If family or friends are not an option, some organizations offer programs to assist with transportation or costs related to child care and elder care.